 Dialogs

-Dialogs are transient windows that show information or ask the user for information.
+Dialogs are transient windows that show messages or ask the user for information.

 Example